SebSept/fop_example_module/README.md

 ### Php-cs-fixer

 [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) fixes your code to follow standards.

-It follows rules defined by [prestashop/php-dev-tools](https://github.com/prestashop/php-dev-tools).
+This integration follows rules defined by [prestashop/php-dev-tools](https://github.com/prestashop/php-dev-tools).

 > This command is triggered by `composer run check`.
 > You don't need to trigger it separately.